Brewster's Millions (1945 film): Production

 Edward Small originally wanted to film another farce, Are You a Mason? and bought the rights from Paramount in 1942 intending to make a vehicle for Jack Benny.
 However, there was confusion over European rights so he decided to adapt Brewster's Millions instead.
 He bought the rights in June 1944.

 Garry Moore was originally cast but was replaced after one day of filming by Auer.

+Allan Dwan called it "probably one of the best pieces of material I ever had" as a director.

 Reception

 Time Out London described it as "no masterpiece but really quite inventive".